openactive/data-catalogs/README.md

 - Checking that the dataset site references a valid GitHub Issues Board

 In cases where the data is likely to be valuable to data users while the data publisher is fixing bugs in their feeds, it may be added as a "preview" (either to `data-catalog-collection-preview.jsonld` or `singular-preview.jsonld`).
 This preview state will be reflected within the OpenActive Status Dashboard.

+Once a Data Catalogue or Dataset has been accepted into the OpenActive Data Catalogue Collection, any corresponding test Data Catalogue or Dataset may be added to either `data-catalog-collection-test.jsonld` or `singular-test.jsonld`.
+Such test data will be reflected within the OpenActive Status Dashboard.

 ## Tests
 The repository includes basic tests to check the validity of the JSON-LD `@id` references included within it.